drivly/worker.templates.do/README.md

 If you don't already have a browser extension to pretty-print JSON and make links clickable, start by installing that: <https://extensions.do>

-Then you interactively use the API at: <https://templates.do/api>
+Then interactively use the API at: <https://templates.do/api>

 ```json
 {